 I looked at a few different properties.
 They were all empty when I saw them, so you really have to use your imagination about what it would look like if your organization was located there.
 I also relied on architectural blueprints of the floor layout that we transferred to Microsoft Visio and super-imposed with desks and furniture.

 Electricity (enough power in the right locations) and IT (the needed IT infrastructure, such as LAN cables) and telephony are also important considerations.
 Fortunately, I had my good friend and colleague Christian Neuenschwander involved.
-He is not just a hobbiest in these areas, but in fact he has a professional-level of experience in these topics.
+He is not just a hobbiest in these areas, but in fact he has a professional-level of experience in these topics, as well as being a certified electrican.
 Had I not had someone of his caliber involved, I would have insisted on using a professional consultant.
 Why?
 In Switzerland there is a law which says you can take over any existing electrical infrastructure, no matter what status it’s in.
 But . . . if you need to make improvements, then you need to bring the entire area up to the most modern version of the building codes.
-That is a huge financial risk that could easily by six-digits of cost.
+That is a huge financial risk that could easily by six-digits of cost!

-This is the location I finally recommended to the team – but it was a team decision.
+This is the location I finally recommended to the team – but I took great pains to ensure buy-in from everyone.
+At the end, it absolutely needed to be a team decision.

 We could not have found a better spot!